NicholasEgerton/GraphGen/README.md

 # GraphGen
 Simple mathematical graphing calculator inspired by Desmos, made with SFML and C++.

-Made by altering a graph based on variables, a, n, and c, and therefore can only support functions of the form:
+Made by altering functions based on variables, a, n, and c, and therefore can only support polynomials.

-f(x) = ax^n + c

 Made as a personal project to advance my knowledge and learn new skills.